AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Connect [!DNL Azure Blob] Storage or [!DNL Azure] Data Lake Storage (ADLS) Gen2 to Adobe Real-Time CDP Collaboration to source first-party audience data for activation and overlap analysis.

 Use this guide to create a reusable [!DNL Azure] data connection and run a one-time import from the configured storage location.
-Before you begin, confirm that your audience files meet the [Audience Sourcing Specification](https://cdn.experienceleague.adobe.com/assets/Adobe-Enterprise-Docs/real-time-cdp-collaboration.en/main/help/assets/quick-start/RTCDP_Collaboration_Audience_Sourcing_Spec_v1.2.pdf) and that Adobe has read access to the storage location that contains your files.
+Before you begin, confirm that your audience files meet the [Audience Sourcing Specification](https://cdn.experienceleague.adobe.com/assets/Adobe-Enterprise-Docs/real-time-cdp-collaboration.en/main/help/assets/quick-start/RTCDP_Collaboration_Audience_Sourcing_Spec_v1.2.pdf).
+You will grant Adobe read access to your Azure storage during the setup process.

 ## Choose your [!DNL Azure] source type {#choose-source-type}